 Horses, goats, cattle and large iguanas in the road is very common and one must always be on alert.
 You may go around a corner and have little time to react.

-Costa Rica has the legacy of being the pothole capital of the world.
-After driving here for a few years, I think this is way over exaggerated, but they still deserve respect and a constant eye looking out for them because they can be large enough to cause serious damage.
+This country has the legacy of being the pothole capital of the world.
+After driving in Costa Rica for a few years, I think this is way over exaggerated, but they still deserve respect and a constant eye looking out for them because they can be large enough to cause serious damage.
 What was a perfect road the day or week before, can be impacted significantly by weather in a heartbeat.
 Don't assume a puddle is only a few inches full of water, it could be a few feet.

 The extreme weather in Costa Rica can change a good road into one with no visibility in just a few minutes, even in the daytime.

-Night time driving can be a challenge.
+Night time driving in Costa Rica can be a challenge.
 Bicyclist with no lights and wearing dark clothing are common.
 There will be the occasional vehicle with no tail lights and sometimes no headlights too.
 Potholes will be invisible, especially during night time rain, and some of them are large enough to blow a tire out or damage your car.
 Add in heavy rain and it gets scary really fast.